SHARKS BladeRunner deployment at Tanana River Test Site

 September 20, 2023

-The third summer of field testing the BladeRunner Energy hydrokinetic turbine took place in June and August at ACEP’s Tanana River Hydrokinetic Test Site (TRTS) near Nenana.
+The third summer of field testing the BladeRunner Energy hydrokinetic turbine took place in June and August at ACEP’s Tanana River Hydrokinetic Test Site (TRTS) in Nenana.
 BladeRunner Energy’s work is in partnership with ACEP’s Submarine Hydrokinetic and Riverine Kilo-megawatt Systems (SHARKS) project, which aims to develop a debris-resilient and material-efficient hydrokinetic turbine.

 The BladeRunner design places the turbine rotor at the end of a flexible but torsionally stiff cable that allows the turbine to submerge while keeping the generator housing on the water surface.
 This unique system architecture aims to address the multiple hurdles that exist for deploying hydrokinetic devices in remote riverine locations, with the management of debris being a key factor.